bikle/rluck/dom2010_1107/readme.txt

 Normalized hourly gain is calculated by this expression: (closing_price - opening_price)/opening_price

-For some currencies, price is near 1 USD: AUD, CAD, CHF For others, price is not far from 1: GBP, EUR
+For some currencies, price is near 1 USD: AUD, CAD, CHF For others, price is not far from 1 USD: GBP, EUR
-For JPY the price is near 80.
+For JPY the price is near 80 JPY for 1 USD.

 So, the main purpose of normalized hourly gain is to allow me to compare JPY to other currencies.